Critical care after traumatic injury includes post-operative care, respiratory care, 24-hour monitoring and pain management.

 Comprehensive care for when your health is most at risk

-We collaborate with physicians from a wide range of specialties, including cardiology, oncology and transplant services, to deliver top-quality treatment to our sickest patients.
+We collaborate with physicians from many specialties, including cardiology, oncology and transplant services, to deliver top-quality treatment to our sickest patients.

-Our multidisciplinary team of physicians, nurses, respiratory therapists, social workers and chaplains are specially trained to care for critically ill patients and their families.
-We strive to meet your physical, emotional and social needs through physical and respiratory therapy, counseling and access to community resources that can assist you further.
+Our team of physicians, nurses, respiratory therapists, social workers and chaplains are specially trained to care for critically ill patients and their families.
+We strive to meet your physical, emotional and social needs.
+We'll do that through physical and respiratory therapy, counseling and access to community resources that can assist you further.

-As part of the only nationally ranked healthcare system in the state, IU Health Critical Care provides specialized treatment, a level of advanced technology and a commitment to research that you won’t find at many other hospitals.
+IU Health Critical Care provides specialized treatment, advanced technology and a commitment to research.

-Tertiary and quaternary refer to the third and fourth levels of care, after primary care, such as your primary care doctor, and secondary care, usually a specialist like a cardiologist who treats a chronic condition.
+Tertiary and quaternary care refer to the third and fourth levels of care.
+They come after primary care (such as a primary care doctor) and secondary care (such as a specialist like a cardiologist).
 You need tertiary and quaternary care when you are in the hospital for a severe illness or injury.

 Only a limited number of hospitals in the U.S. provide tertiary and quaternary critical care.
-IU Health is among them, offering advanced, high-quality care by our specially trained critical care physicians.
-We also collaborate with physicians from a variety of medical specialties such as neuroscience, transplant, oncology and cardiology.
+IU Health is among them.
+We offer advanced, high-quality care by our specially trained critical care physicians.
+We also work with physicians from many specialties such as neuroscience, transplant, oncology and cardiology.

 If you require tertiary or quaternary critical care, you’ll benefit from: